Hack-Mav/Test-Github/README.md

 # Test-Github

-Test-Githhub is the repository for showing the bare minimum of Github and how to maneavour and function etc.
+Test-Githhub is the repository for showing the bare minimum of Github and how to maneavaur ,function etc.